doruirimescu/python-trading/Trading/live/scripts/README.md

 TBD

 ## Monitoring swaps on open forex trades
-`python3 monitor_forex_trade_swaps.py` will send an e-mail every morning at 7 AM with the daily swap report of your current active trades, and it will anounce by email if the following night one or more of the swaps will become negative.
+`python3 monitor_forex_trade_swaps.py` will send an e-mail with the daily swap report of your current active trades, and it will anounce by email if the following night one or more of the swaps will become negative.
+Use it with crontab, to schedule it for example every morning at 7 AM.